leopoldonavarretem/sharex/README.md

 ## About The Project

-Shares is a review platform where users can review any form of entertainment they like such as movies, videogames, series, books and albums.
+Sharex is a review platform where users can review any form of entertainment they like such as movies, videogames, series, books and albums.
 Users can signup to rate and post/delete their reviews.
 Administrators can also add new media and they are able to moderate the reviews by being able to delete user reviews.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>